zeiss-microscopy/OAD/ZEN-API/README.md

 :point_right: Please feel free to use the github issues directly to request new ideas [here](https://github.com/zeiss-microscopy/OAD/issues).

-## Installation of ZenApi Gateway
+## Installation of ZEN API Gateway

-The _ZenApi Gateway_ that is required when using ZEN API.
+The _ZEN API Gateway_ that is required when using ZEN API.
 It can be easily installed using the official ZEISS Microscopy Installer Application (ZMI): [Download for ZEISS Microscopy Installer](https://zeiss-microscopy-installer.azureedge.net/public/latest/ZeissMicroscopyInstaller.msi)

 <img src=./images/zenapi_ZMI_installer.png alt="ZMI - ZEN API Installation" width=100%>

 - The installation of the protofiles (*.proto) describing the available API methods is optional
-  - if selected, the `*.protofiles` will be stored in `C:\Users\Public\Documents\Carl Zeiss\ZEN API Proto Files`
+  - if selected, the `*.proto` files will be stored in `C:\Users\Public\Documents\Carl Zeiss\ZEN API Proto Files`
-  - the provided Python examples will also work with those *.protofiles
+  - the provided Python examples will also work with those `*.proto` files
-- When _ZenApi Gateway_ is being installed, the installer creates certificates and the control token in case they are missing.
+- When _ZEN API Gateway_ is being installed, the installer creates certificates and the control token in case they are missing.
 - If certificates or the control token already exist, they are not overwritten (i.e. they are re-used).

-**Run _ZenApi Gateway_**
+**Run _ZEN API Gateway_**

-- _ZenApi Gateway_ will be automatically run with start of ZEN (core).
+- _ZEN API Gateway_ will be automatically run with start of ZEN (core).
-- _ZenApi Gateway_ can be also run as standalone App from start menu.
+- _ZEN API Gateway_ can be also run as standalone App from start menu.

-One can copy the global control token to clipboard or generate a new one from the system tray icon of _ZenApi Gateway_ (see the screenshot below).
-Additionally, the control token can be read from file located at _C:\ProgramData\Carl Zeiss\ZenApiGateway\GlobalControlToken.txt_.
+One can copy the global control token to clipboard or generate a new one from the system tray icon of _ZEN API Gateway_ (see the screenshot below).
+Additionally, the control token can be read from file located at _C:\ProgramData\Carl Zeiss\ZEN APIGateway\GlobalControlToken.txt_.

 More info about global control token can be found [here](#global-api-control-token).

 ![ZEN API - Copy GlobalControl Token](./images/zenapi_copy_token2.png)

-### What is the ZenApi gateway?
+### What is the ZEN API gateway?

-The ZenApi Gateway is a separate application that is required when using ZenApi.
+The ZEN API Gateway is a separate application that is required when using ZEN API.
 It fulfills multiple purposes.

-- serve as single point of contact for ZenApi clients.
+- serve as single point of contact for ZEN API clients.
 Otherwise they would need to connect to every Api provider separately, which would require to know the internal architecture of different processes in a Zeiss Microscope software setup and also know exactly which of those applications is implementing which API.

 To avoid this, the gateway